mdsol-share/crichton/README.md

 ### Analyze Resource Semantics
-Assuming one has analysed a business problem and isolated a resource or simple set of related resources including determining desired properties and actions necessary to accomplish the associated work, the next step is groom the resource(s).
+Assuming one has analysed a business problem and isolated a resource or simple set of related resources including determining desired properties and actions necessary to accomplish the associated work, the next step is to groom the resource(s).
 This analysis is part of "Contract First" development and lays the groundwork for Hypermedia Contracts and State-machine analysis and definition.